marekch96/helmet_detection_mc_masters/README.md

 - images in ".jpg" format
 - videos in ".mp4" format

-The images used for the model training are corresponding classes of object retrieved from [Open Images Datset V7](https://storage.googleapis.com/openimages/web/index.html) API.
+The images used for the model training are corresponding classes of objects retrieved from [Open Images Datset V7](https://storage.googleapis.com/openimages/web/index.html) API.

 ![Website head](_website_head.png)
 To run the web application follow these four steps: